-This is definitely something I will continue to use while sleeping – and while writing, I have decided, because as I was typing this paragraph I just realized I was clenching my teeth together.
-(I have to start meditating more.)
-I think wearing this device any time I have a tendency to clench will go a long way toward saving me trouble both in the short and long-term.
+This is definitely something I will continue to use while sleeping – and while writing, because as I was typing this paragraph I just realized I was clenching my teeth together.

-I am giving this product a good recommendation.
-If you do try it yourself, please let me know what your experience was like, and I will pass it along to my readers.
+If you decide do try it yourself, please let me know what your experience was like, and I will pass it along to my readers.

 The Brux Night Guard can be purchased from their website at BruxNightGuard.com.